code-423n4/2023-08-chainlink/docs/src/src/pools/StakingPoolBase.sol/abstract.StakingPoolBase.md

 ### _canUnstake

-Checks to see whether or not a staker is eligible to unstake their principal (when the pool is closed or, when the pool is open and they are in the claim period or, when pool is paused)
+Checks to see whether or not a staker is eligible to unstake their staked LINK amount (when the pool is closed or, when the pool is open and they are in the claim period or, when pool is paused)